Registration

 For this application, you will need the following items to upload to your online form:

-• Must provide the College with an original notarized photocopy of a Canadian government issued photo ID (driver’s license or passport) by mail or in person.
+The applicant must provide the College with an original, notarized photocopy of a Canadian government issued photo ID (driver’s license or passport) by mail or in person.
+Notarization must be completed by a Notary Public or lawyer.

 • $1 million per occurrence